CodePushGo/website/src/content/blog/en/how-your-usage-is-counted.md

 ## Users

-Each time a user download your Capacitor JS app and opens it, it will send a request to CodePushGo backend to know is update is available.
+Each time a user download your React Native JS app and opens it, it will send a request to CodePushGo backend to know is update is available.
 When the app does that, it sends little information, including the most important one `DeviceID`

 `DeviceID`: is a unique ID (UUID) defined by the OS of the device, this ID is unique by app install.